-Back in January, Girls Who Travel community member Zainab posed a wonderful question in our GWT Facebook Group: How do we look after our mental health while traveling; what goes in our ” travel self-care toolkit”?
-After weeks of thought (and gathering intel from our community), we are finally ready to present this awesome list of products, strategies, and general tips for handling mental health and travel self-care while traveling!*
+Back in January, Her Adventures community member Zainab posed a wonderful question in our HERA Facebook Group: How do we look after our mental health while traveling; what goes in our ” travel self-care toolkit”?
+After weeks of thought (and gathering intel from our community), we are finally ready to present this awesome list of products, strategies, and general tips for handling mental health and building a travel self-care toolkit for our next trip!*

 *Note: We are not medical professionals.
 Definitely consult a mental health professional to find what works best for you.

 Take Your Meds!

 If you’ve been prescribed any sort of medication by a mental health professional, take it!
 Medication is probably the most important item for our travel self-care toolkit.
 There is absolutely nothing wrong with taking medication for mental health issues (as HERA Team Member Devan wrote in her post on Traveling with Anxiety).
 Traveling is not the time to decide to go off the meds, so take them!

 Another tip?
 Courtney B suggests making sure you’re used to your medications/dosages before you travel.
 Adjusting to a new environment and a new prescription all at once can be incredibly overwhelming.
 If possible, adjust, then go.

 Finally, make sure you’re carrying a physical copy of your prescription with you everywhere you go!
 The last thing you need is for your meds to get confiscated and your travel self-care to go out the window.
 Know how to reach your doctor in case you need a refill on the go.